Last Updated on April 30, 2025 by Colby Droscher

 8. The Historic Montana Bar (Miles City, Montana)

-The Historic Montana Bar stands as an undeniable relic of the old west.
-The bar has been keeping busy, serving eager cowboys and ranchers for generations on end.
+The Historic Montana Bar stands as an undeniable relic of the Old West.
+The bar has been keeping busy, serving eager cowboys and ranchers for generations.

 9. Silver Dollar Saloon (Leadville, Colorado)